quangler/PROJ2000/Meeting Notes/Jan 19 Meeting Notes.md

 - [ ] GitHub will be used for formal/final documentation -> allows us to host documentation

 TLDR - notes summed up:
+proof hub is the new discord!?! github still the OG for the formal documentation?!